gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal World Files Guide.md

 **Beta 1.3.2**
 - World names can contain the section symbol § and will format the name which will become unobtainable in later versions.

+**1.1**
+- The unicode delete character [] can be typed into a world name by pressing ctrl + backspace.
+This is the only version where a world can be named with both the delete character [] and the section symbol [§], making this the ideal version to name your world.

+**12w07a**
+- The file format is now Anvil instead of MCRegion.
+This converts all .mcr files to .mca, however the .mcr files are maintained within the world save folder for all three dimensions.
+Additionally, a level.dat backup is taken named level.dat_mcr.
+These are all discontinued files.